panva/jose/SECURITY.md

 This library is intended for general application developers, cryptography practitioners, and anyone needing JOSE functionality in JavaScript runtimes (Node.js, browsers, Cloudflare Workers, Deno, Bun, and other Web-interoperable environments).

+This library is a cryptographic and JOSE protocol primitive.
+It is not a complete authentication, authorization, session management, identity management, or application security framework.
+Applications are responsible for deciding how verified or decrypted JOSE data is used.

 ### Trust Assumptions

 #### Underlying Cryptographic Primitives